 |Electives||6 credits related to Molecular and Cellular Toxicology must be selected|

 Normally a total of 72 credit hours is required, with the majority of these credits being dissertation research.
-See the Graduate Student 2019-2020 Handbook for specific credit hour and residency requirements.
+See the Toxicology Graduate Student 2020-2021 Handbook for specific credit hour and residency requirements.

 Requirements for a MINOR in TOXICOLOGY